homer0/aurelia-class-enhancements/README.md

 ## Usage

-As you saw on the example above, the way it works is pretty straightforward: you define an enhancement class with methods you want to be called when the ones of the target class are triggered, and then add the enhancement to the target ViewModel using the `compose` decorator.
+As you saw on the example above, the way it works is pretty straightforward:

+1. Define an enhancement class with methods you want to be called when the ones of the ViewModel are triggered.
-### Creating an enhancement
+2. Add the enhancement to the ViewModel using the `enhance` decorator.

-While the idea is simple and you can (correctly) assume that the example above was all you needed in order to create your own enhancement, there are few features that may be useful for you:
+There are also a few extra features that may be useful for you:

-#### Accessing the ViewModel
+### Access the ViewModel

 When instantiating an enhancement, the library sends to a reference of the ViewModel instance, so you can access methods and properties on your custom methods.